BND Hamburger Icon

 • The Swann 12-Camera Security System comprises 12 cameras and 16 recording channels for detailed video footage from up to 100 feet away.

-• The Google Nest Cam is designed for indoor use, records in 1080p and provides up to 20 feet of night vision.
+• The Google Nest Cam is designed for indoor and outdoor use, records in 1080p and provides up to 20 feet of night vision.

 Security systems